irbestpro/capsnet_hog_glcm/README.md

 * Feature selection by PCA Algorithm.
 * Image classification by SVM,KNN,RF,Decision Tree Models.

-* Note: Only 5 files are uploaded to the data directory. for downloading the dataset, please follow this link : https://www.mdpi.com/2079-8954/11/10/519
+  Note: Only 5 files are uploaded to the data directory.
+For downloading the dataset, please follow this link : https://www.mdpi.com/2079-8954/11/10/519